Clinical-Genomics/chanjo2/docs/index.md

 docker run --entrypoint d4tools --rm  clinicalgenomics/chanjo2-stage:latest view <url-to-remote-d4-file.d4> 1:1234560-1234580 X:1234560-1234580
 ```

-The coverage computation on a file hostel on a remote server, anyhow,  will be consistently slower than when hosting the file on a local folder.
+The coverage computation on a file hosted on a remote server, will be consistently slower than when hosting the file on a local server.

 ## Chanjo2 as a REST server